NaiemaElsaadi/article-summarizer/README.md

 <br>`python -m pip install requests`
 <br>`python -m pip install spacy`
 <br>`python -m pip install spacytextblob`
-- Install them into our active virtual environment.
-- Use an import statement in our Python.
-- Spelling and capitalization matters
-- The typical approach is to:
-1. Create a virtual environment
-2. Activate the virtual environment
-3. Install into the active virtual environment (e.g. `python -m pip install beautifulsoup4`)
-4. In your Python, import it (e.g. `from bs4 import BeautifulSoup`)
-5. spaCy Import Error:
-<br> Go to the `pyvenv.cfg` file in the Virtual environment folder
-<br> Set the `include-system-site-packages` to `true` and save the change
-<br> Reactivate the virtual environment.

 ## Before we start

-` Create and activate a Python virtual environment. `
+- Create and activate a Python virtual environment.
-<br>` Address any errors you get running this code cell by installing the necessary packages into your active Python environment.`
+- Address any errors you get running this code cell by installing the necessary packages into your active Python environment.
-<br>` Before starting the project, try all these imports FIRST`
+- Before starting the project, try all these imports FIRST
-<br>from collections import Counter
+<br>`from collections import Counter
 <br>import pickle
 <br>import requests
 <br>import spacy
 <br>from bs4 import BeautifulSoup
 <br>import matplotlib.pyplot as plt
 <br>!pip list
-<br>print('All prereqs installed.')
+<br>print('All prereqs installed.')`

-<br>`Modules`
+### Modules
 <b>The following modules are required for the installation of this project:</b>
 * import requests
 * from bs4 import BeautifulSoup